EricFeng20001120/vscode_GenAI_Extension/README.md

 ```

-Adjust the `model` and `endpoint` fields as needed to match your local LLM setp.
+Adjust the `model` and `endpoint` fields as needed to match your local LLM setup.

----

-# Contributng

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancemens.

----

-# Licese
+# License

 This project is licensed under the [MIT License](LICENS).